 You’ll need regular access to a computer and the internet

 You’ll need a computer with a reliable Internet connection, running Windows or Mac OS.
 You may also need other software and browser plugins installed on your computer.

 You’ll be spending 8-12 hours per week on your course

 Almost all our online courses need between 8 and 12 hours per week study time, and most Continuing Studies online courses are 12 to 13 weeks in length.
-While this may sound like a big commitment, you’ll find that with some self-discipline (and a flexible study schedule), managing an online course is easy.
+While this may sound like a big commitment, you’ll find that with some self-discipline (and a flexible study schedule), taking an online course is manageable.

 You’ll be using email and browsing the internet